6 tips: Eat healthy and save money at the airport

-Our bodies aren’t great at distinguishing between hungry at thirst.
+Our bodies aren’t great at distinguishing between hunger and thirst.
 Keeping your thirst quenched may well keep your snacking pangs under control.
 Dehydration also adds to jet lag, so reducing your caffein and alcohol consumption at the airport and replacing them with water could help if you’re heading on to a long haul flight.

 3 Think about how to fill your time

 For many of us, arriving at the airport on time is the goal.
-If you make it PHEW!
+If you make it on time you think “PHEW!”
 That often means we have time to kill at the gate.
 Here's where a little planning can help.
 Don’t wander into the shopping part of the airport and think “I’ve still got an hour to kill, what shall I do?".
 That’s when the shiny branding from the shops, cafes and restaurants starts to work its magic.
 Have a plan.
 Know what you're going to do with that time.

 Think: I’ve arrived early, now I have time to... read, work, listening to music or sit down and think.
-If you don’t need to eat, just remind yourself of that just before you reach the waiting area.
+If you don’t need to eat, or buy shoes, or tech accessories just remind yourself of that just before you reach the waiting area.
 Then enjoy the wait.

 4 Bring healthy snacks from home